parmar204/ImageGenerator/README.md

 After successful payment, credits are added to user’s account

+---

 📤 Cloudinary
 All generated and modified images are uploaded directly to Cloudinary and returned via secure URLs.
 No local file storage is used (making this compatible with Vercel, Render, Railway, etc.).

+---

 🙋‍♂️ Author
 Made with ❤️ by Govind Parmar

+---

+🤝 Contributing
+Contributions are welcome!
+If you have suggestions for improvements, new features, or bug fixes, please follow these steps:

+Fork the repository.

+Create a new branch (git checkout -b feature/your-feature-name).

+Make your changes.

+Commit your changes (git commit -m 'Add new feature').

+Push to the branch (git push origin feature/your-feature-name).

+Open a Pull Request.